leetschau/attack-traffic-generator/README.md

 Generate attack traffic automatically with specified parameters between beacon and team server of Metasploit framework and Cobalt Strike.

-## Prerequisites

-[Podman](https://podman.io/) is used to provision external dependencies.
+## Range Setup and traffic generation

-Virtualbox and [vagrant](https://github.com/hashicorp/vagrant) is used for range setup and traffic generation.
+Virtualbox and [vagrant](https://github.com/hashicorp/vagrant) is used for range setup and traffic collection.

 By running `vagrant up`, vagrant pull the following boxes automatically: